trattner/trattner.github.io/_pages/about.md

 - made [bubbles on the Space Station](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/20160001341.pdf){:target="_blank"}
 - obtained a [B.S. in Math with CS (18c)](/img/mit-diploma.png){:target="_blank"} from MIT in six semesters.

+Here are [some links to what the Internet has said about me](https://andytrattner.com/February-2020.html#on-social-media-and-google){:target="_blank"}.

 This blog is inspired by [Seth Godin](https://seths.blog/2019/06/writing-not-plastics-not-wall-street/){:target="_blank"}.
 Click "random" below to get a sample of previous work, or visit the "archive".

 Some favorites: